twhentschel/invert-dsf/README.md

 ```
 make create_environment
 ```
-This defaults to conda environment called `invert-dsf` if `conda` is installed.
+This defaults to a conda environment called `invert-dsf` if `conda` is installed.
 Otherwise, it uses `virtualenv` to handle the environment.
-Test the environment
+Next, test the environment
 ```
 make test_environment
 ```